Official-Arctic-Studio/FreeGamesBotLanguage/README.md

 2. Copy the contents from the en_us.json file and paste them in the file you created.
 3. The json file exists of keys and values example: "key":"value".
      Only change the values of the json file to sentences in your own language.
+5. After you translated the bot please copy everything and run it trough a [JSON formatter](https://jsonformatter.curiousconcept.com/).
-4. After you translated the sentences create a pull request with your Discord Username,tag and language.
+4. If the JSON formatter doesn't return any errors create a pull request with your Discord Username,tag and language.
 We will take a look at it and merge the files into the repository.

 ## **Languages**